presnick/ProgramsInformationPeople/_sources/Selection/ExtraExercises.rst

    myTests().main()

-3.1 Create one conditional so that if "Friendly" is in ``w``, then "Friendly is here!" should be assigned to the variable ``wrd``, otherwise if "Friend" is in w, then "Friend is here!" should be assigned to the variable wrd, otherwise "No variation of friend is in here." should be assigned to the variable wrd.
+3.1 Create one conditional so that if "Friendly" is in ``w``, then "Friendly is here!" should be assigned to the variable ``wrd``.
+If it's not, check if "Friend" is in w.
+If so, the string "Friend is here!" should be assigned to the variable ``wrd``, otherwise "No variation of friend is in here." should be assigned to the variable wrd.

 .. activecode:: ee_ch11_031
    :tags: Selection/Chainedconditionals.rst